OttoAllmendinger/gnome-shell-screenshot/README.md

 ## Disclaimer

 The Imgur logo and "IMGUR" are trademarks of Imgur LLC and are used here for informational purposes only.
-My application, gnome-shell-imgur, is not affiliated with Imgur and has not been reviewed or approved by Imgur.
+My application, gnome-shell-screenshot, is not affiliated with Imgur and has not been reviewed or approved by Imgur.

 ## Contributors